 At 5am on June 17, a deal was reached between the 164 WTO members.
-The aims include tackling the inequality of resources seen earlier in the pandemic, due to countries’’ differing levels of infrastructure and finances.
+The aims include tackling the inequality of resources seen earlier in the pandemic, due to countries’ differing levels of infrastructure and finances.

-To continue reading this article and to access our full archive, digital magazines and special reports you will need a subscription.
+To continue reading this article and to access 4,500+ articles, our digital magazines and special reports published for LSIPR subscribers only then you will need a subscription.

-If you have already subscribed please login.
+If you are already subscribed please login.

 WTO, Covid, Vaccines, waiver, patents